 The main component of innate immunity peptides comes from their ability to interact with non-protein targets and the bacterial membranes that are supported by a polypharmacology that features various anti-inflammatory and immunomodulatory activities.
 The other unique and exceedingly attractive property of these peptides to the research world in a clinical context is their low susceptibility to classical mechanisms of drug resistance.

-This is usually a factor of low propensity when it comes to the selection of resistant mutants as well as their ability to reduce both planktonic and biofilm bacterial counts as well as their ability to interact with both non-dividing and dividing cells by interacting with a conserved structure that is usually free from the cells’ proliferative status.
-Indeed, some of the mechanisms that antimicrobial peptides used for bacterial resistance have been discovered and thoroughly studied, it is worth noting that their emergence happens at very low frequency compared to most of the traditional antibiotics.
+This is usually a factor of low propensity when it comes to the selection of resistant mutants, as well as their ability to reduce both planktonic and biofilm bacterial counts, as well as their ability to interact with both non-dividing and dividing cells by interacting with a conserved structure that is usually free from the cells’ proliferative status.
+Indeed, some of the mechanisms that antimicrobial peptides used for bacterial resistance have been discovered and thoroughly studied, it is worth noting that their emergence happens at very low frequency compared to most traditional antibiotics.
 Also, the host defense peptides have the properties to act synergistically with the classical antibiotic agents.

 The peptides being considered for innate immunity are, therefore, being seen as a potential source of antibiotic candidates, with the added benefit of having extended clinical lifetimes.
 Most of them may have not been approved for clinical use to date, however, good progress has been made towards their commercial development with the help of recent advancements in technology.
 It is estimated that there are nearly 1700 antimicrobial peptide sequences that have already been identified or that have already been predicted.

 Currently, it is estimated that there are approximately fifteen peptide-based therapeutic agents in clinical trials for use, as anti-inflammatory and anti-infective indications, with the bulk of them being limited to topical applications.